AnetaKopacz/AnetaKopacz/README.md

 # Building a New Perspective Through Data

 Curious by nature, with a passion for technology, a growing interest in data, and a knack for figuring things out.
-I enjoy learning new skills, exploring unfamiliar areas, and seeing where curiosity takes me.
+I enjoy learning new skills, exploring unfamiliar areas, and discovering new ways to approach problems.

-I'm Aneta, currently studying Computer Science with a specialization in AI & Data Science, while working towards a career in data analytics.
+I'm Aneta, currently studying Computer Science with a specialization in AI & Data Science while working towards a career in data analytics.

-With 10 years of professional experience across different sectors, I've had the chance to work in diverse environments, take on new challenges, and learn along the way.
+With 10 years of professional experience across different sectors, I've had the opportunity to work in diverse environments, take on new challenges, and develop a broad business perspective.
 For the past few years, I've been working in Talent Acquisition, supporting hiring across Eastern European markets and collaborating with stakeholders in multiple countries.

-My work has been about more than recruitment.
-I was also responsible for preparing and analyzing market data for Hungary, helping senior management make decisions about salary adjustments based on market conditions.
-I also contributed to similar work for Romania as part of a team.
+But my experience goes beyond recruitment.
+I've also worked with market data, preparing and analyzing insights for Hungary to support senior management in making decisions about salary adjustments based on market conditions.
+I contributed to similar work for Romania as part of a team.

-Seeing how data can shape real decisions made me want to explore the analytical side of my work even further.
+Seeing how data can inform real-world decisions sparked my interest in exploring the analytical side of business more deeply.
+Now, I'm building on my business experience by developing my technical skills and exploring how data can help answer questions, uncover patterns, and support better decisions.

 ### 💻 Why data?